-Humor, an element without which the survival of humankind would come to a standstill.
+Humor is an element without which the survival of humankind would come to a standstill.
 It’s amazing how few mere words become a remedy for a stressful or depressing day.
-After your funniest friend in the gang, it would movies that acted as a major source of humor quotient in all our lives.
+After our funniest friend in the gang, it would be movies that acted as a major source of humor quotient in all our lives.
 There have been numerous comic actors with impeccable comic timing over the years who filled the theatres with irresistible and spontaneous laughter.
 It’s not surprising to observe how, like every other industry, this one too started off by being male dominant.
-Yes, there were few women who made us laugh out loud.
+Yes, there have been a few women who made us laugh out loud.
 But back in those times, there were certain terms and conditions for these female comics.
 Here’s a head up, this was prevalent way before stand-up comedy rose to prominence.

 The Initial Period

 Let’s start from the 50s when there were just a handful of female comics.
 What was needed for one to qualify as a female comic in those times?
 Apt comic timings?
 Yes, it was.
 But there was something more important, the comical look.
-The comical look mainly came from the way they looked, which was nothing but looking fat or even dark.
-Most of the comedy was farce and centred around their so called comical looks.
+The comical look mainly came from the way they looked, which was nothing but looking fat or perhaps dark.
+Most of the comedy was a farce and centered around their so-called comical looks.
 It was their weight that came above their sense of comic delivery.
 Several movies released during the 50s and 70s are a testament to it.

-The iconic Tun Tun and Manorama from the black & white era, frumpy-funny Preeti Ganguly from the Seventies (remember Freni from Basu Chatterjee’s 1978 laugh riot Khatta Meetha?) and Eighties’ eternal college bully Guddi Maruti, who apparently got her first big comic break only because Ganguly’s weight loss had rendered her ineligible for comic roles are a few of the above mentioned comic actors.
+The iconic Tun Tun and Manorama from the black & white era, frumpy-funny Preeti Ganguly from the Seventies and Eighties’ eternal college bully Guddi Maruti (who apparently got her first big comic break only because Ganguly’s weight loss had rendered her ineligible for comic roles) are a few of the above-mentioned comic actors.

 The Early 2000